Sebastiao199/datathon_realestate/README.md

 # Deliverables
 1) Insights with plots and maps:
 > Difference between property values between 2014 and 2022
--Map of the property value in 2014
+ - Map of the property value in 2014
--Map of the property value in 2022
+ - Map of the property value in 2022

-> The impact of covid-19 on the real estate market in Ile-de-France -Evolution of the price per square meter between 2014 and 2022 -Evolution of the transactions per year by departments between 2014 and 2022
+> The impact of covid-19 on the real estate market in Ile-de-France
+ - Evolution of the price per square meter between 2014 and 2022
+ - Evolution of the transactions per year by departments between 2014 and 2022

 > Which departement has the biggest/smallest Surface area?